-Brandy is 13 and an Appaloosa Quarter Horse.
-She is very spirited and gets weekly exercise.
-Brandy is very much in love with our Barn Manger!
-She is happy she found a soft landing for her forever home.
+Brandy is 16 and an Appaloosa Quarter Horse.
+She is very spirited!
+Brandy is very much in love with our Farm Manger!

 Charlotte came to the Sanctuary with her mother, Lila, and brother, Shaun after they were no longer usable to train herding dogs.
 Charlotte is very curious but shy and prefers to stay close to her mother.

 Dudley is a star.
 He's a gentle giant - nearly one ton of pure joy.
-He spends his day running and jumping in his new pasture when he's not nuzzling with Audrey or enjoying a brushing from his human friends.
+He spends his day relaxing in his paddock when he's not nuzzling with Audrey or enjoying a brushing from his human friends.

 Bud is one of our newest goats and has quickly worked his way into the hearts of many, including his new BFF, Ellie the goat.
 With a gorgeous thick coat and strapping horns, he is quite irresistible to staff and visitors alike.